Teevity/ice/README.md

           ice.work_s3bucketname=work_s3bucketname
           ice.work_s3bucketprefix=work_s3bucketprefix/

+  2.4 Set up access permission to the s3 buckets.

-  2.4 Set the following system properties at runtime to access the s3 buckets
+  If running locally, set the following system properties at runtime:

           ice.s3AccessKeyId=<s3AccessKeyId>
           ice.s3SecretKey=<s3SecretKey>

+  If running on a ec2 instance and you want to use the credentails in the instance metadata, you can leave the above two properties unset.

   2.5 In ice.properties, specify the start time in millis for the processor to start processing billing files.
-For example, if you want to start processing billing files from April 1, 2013:
+For example, if you want to start processing billing files from April 1, 2013.
+If this property is not set, Ice will set startmillis to be the beginning of current month.

           ice.startmillis=1364774400000